|Oswaldo Payá, Tony Diaz Sanchez, and Regis Iglesias 17 years ago.|

 |Father Felix Varela|

-Sixteen years later we continue with many Cubans demanding these rights, only when they are recognized and guaranteed can we rest, then we can kneel faceing the tombs of Orlando Zapata, Oswaldo Paya, Harold Cepero, Arturo Pérez de Alejo and many of our brothers who are no longer and tell them, "Friends, we've made it!"Tony Díaz Sánchez Secretary General of the Christian Liberaton Movement (MCL) over twitter continues the call to free Eduardo Cardet and to promote MCL's proposal over twitter.
+Sixteen years later we continue with many Cubans demanding these rights, only when they are recognized and guaranteed can we rest, then we can kneel faceing the tombs of Orlando Zapata, Oswaldo Paya, Harold Cepero, Arturo Pérez de Alejo and many of our brothers who are no longer and tell them, "Friends, we've made it!"The good news now is that the Eduardo Cardet Concepción, the national coordinator of the Christian Liberation Movement, is reunited with his family, and although on conditional release and a prisoner of conscience, still in strong spirits and committed to a free Cuba.

 "Nobody speaks any longer for the Cubans.
 The Cuban people should be consulted via a referendum and be given a voice because now we want our rights and the Varela Project is not just a test, or an intellectual exercise.
 It is not a rehearsal to gain experience.
 It is an initial step in our determination to acquire these rights.
 Because four decades is enough and a new generation is being born that has been born without rights".